 Of all of the doodle mixes on this list, the Goldendoodle is probably one of the most well-known.
 A mix between the Poodle and the Golden Retriever, it comes as no surprise that the Goldendoodle is an energetic, sociable, and affectionate pet.
 They are excellent dogs for families with children and other pets, including other dogs.
-If you bring home a Goldendoodle, you should be prepared to take them out for regular exercise; these dogs require up to 60 minutes of daily vigorous exercise.
+If you bring home a Goldendoodle, you should be prepared to take them out for regular exercise; these dogs require up to 60 minutes of vigorous exercise daily.

-4. Labradoodle (Labrador Retriever x Poodle)
+4. Labradoodle (Labrador Retriever x Poodle Mix)

 |Non-Poodle Parent:||Labrador Retriever|